ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

 \section{Appendix}

-This appendix provides additional implementation and evaluation details to support the main findings in the paper.
-We first describe the baseline models used for comparison, followed by a summary of the datasets and preprocessing steps.
-We then present per-class performance results for all benchmarks to complement the aggregate metrics reported in the main text.
-Finally, we include the full prompts used to query the LLM for each reasoning stage in ZARA.
+This appendix provides additional implementation and evaluation details supporting the main findings of the paper.
+We first describe the baseline models used for comparison, followed by dataset and preprocessing details.
+We then report per-dataset token usage for each agent and per-class performance across all benchmarks, complementing the aggregate results in the main text.
+Finally, we include the full prompts used at each reasoning stage in ZARA.

-\section{Baselines}
+\subsection{Baselines}

-We provide implementation details for all baselines used in our study, including how each was reproduced or adapted for zero-shot HAR evaluation.
+We provide implementation details for all baselines used in our study, including how each method was reproduced or adapted for evaluation in our training-free HAR setting.

-\paragraph{HARGPT~\cite{ji2024hargptllmszeroshothuman}.} This method directly prompts LLMs to classify motion time-series data.
-We follow their original setup by downsampling input signals to 10Hz and applying their prompt template for raw numerical input.
-To evaluate the multi-modal capabilities of the underlying LLM (GPT-4o-mini~\cite{openai2024gpt4o}), we additionally provide plotted sensor signals as input.
-For visual inputs, we draw each 6-channel sensor as an individual subplot and concatenate them into a single composite figure to avoid visual clutter in multi-sensor datasets.
+\paragraph{HARGPT~\cite{ji2024hargptllmszeroshothuman}.} This method directly prompts LLMs to classify motion time-series.
+We follow the original setup by downsampling input signals to 10\,Hz and applying the prompt template for raw numerical input.
+We additionally evaluate a visual-input variant by providing plotted sensor signals to the underlying LLM (GPT-4o-mini~\cite{openai2024gpt4o}).
+For visual inputs, each 6-channel sensor is rendered as an individual subplot, and multiple sensors are concatenated into a single composite figure to reduce visual clutter in multi-sensor datasets.

 \paragraph{Gemini~\cite{geminiteam2025geminifamilyhighlycapable}.} To assess the improvements brought by ZARA, we use Gemini-2.0-Flash, the same LLM backbone adopted in our framework, as a standalone baseline.
-Similar to HARGPT, Gemini is evaluated with raw sequences and plotted sensor signals.
-Additionally, we include a third modality for Gemini: Markdown-formatted structured tables, to test if ZARA-style structured input enhances recognition accuracy.
-The Gemini baselines allow us to directly evaluate the added value of ZARA’s retrieval, knowledge, and reasoning modules beyond the capabilities of the base model alone.
+Similar to HARGPT, Gemini is evaluated with raw numerical sequences and plotted sensor signals.
+In addition, we include a third input modality: Markdown-formatted tables, to test whether more structured input alone improves recognition accuracy.
+These Gemini baselines allow us to isolate the contribution of ZARA's retrieval, knowledge, and agentic reasoning modules beyond the capability of the base model itself.